Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: IR and UV limits

-The approach of this paper allows to compute the first exponential L\"uscher type correction, the so called L\"uscher correction, to the energy at large \(\L\), as we will show now on a few examples.
+The approach of this paper allows to compute the first exponential finite size correction, the so called L\"uscher correction, to the energy at large \(\L\), as we will show now on a few examples.